AnkitMitraOfficial/StackOverflowClone/README.md

 3> Not a chatting app

-4> Not a dating app or social media platform
+4> Not a dating or social media platform

-5> educational platform
+5> Educational platform especially for technology lovers!

 Pros--